Facts and Figures About America's Mid-20th Century Shopping Malls.

 *The earliest 2-anchor shopping malls in the nation were WESTGATE CENTER, Fairview Park, Ohio (bi-anchored in April 1954); PARK FOREST PLAZA, Park Forest, Illinois (bi-anchored in March 1955) and CROSS COUNTY CENTER, Yonkers, New York (bi-anchored in September 1955).

-*The earliest 3-anchor shopping mall was Mount Prospect, Illinois' RANDHURST CENTER, dedicated in August 1962.
+*The earliest 3-anchor shopping mall was Mount Prospect, Illinois' RANDHURST CENTER, which was dedicated in August 1962.

 *With the completion of its Scruggs, Vandervoort & Barney department store in 1965, St. Ann, Missouri's NORTHWEST PLAZA became the nation's first 4-anchor shopping mall.

 *Phoenix, Arizona's METROCENTER was the earliest 5-anchor shopping mall in the United States.
-The complex opened in October 1973.
+The complex opened for business in October 1973.

 SHOPPING CENTER CINEMAS:

-*The Northgate Theatre, America's first shopping mall movie house, was dedicated September 28, 1951, at Seattle, Washington's NORTHGATE CENTER.
+*The Northgate Theatre, America's first shopping mall movie house, was dedicated September 28, 1951, at Greater Seattle's NORTHGATE CENTER.